Joanna Russ resources

 Khatru 3 and 4 (1975), ed.
 Jeff Smith

-The famous “Women in Science Fiction” symposium, featuring discussions and arguments from Susy McKee Charnas, Samuel R. Delany, Virginia Kidd, Ursula K. Le Guin, Vonda N. McIntyre, Raylyn Moore, Joanna Russ, James Tiptree, Jr, Luise White, Kate Wilhelm, and Chelsea Quinn Yarbro.
+The “Women in Science Fiction” symposium, featuring discussions and arguments from Susy McKee Charnas, Samuel R. Delany, Virginia Kidd, Ursula K. Le Guin, Vonda N. McIntyre, Raylyn Moore, Joanna Russ, James Tiptree, Jr, Luise White, Kate Wilhelm, and Chelsea Quinn Yarbro.

 Aurora Speculative Feminism, vol. 10, no. 1, Winter 1986-1987